 Vessel sinks, popular additions to home bathrooms, are mounted on top or just below the bathroom counter.
 The impression they give is a simple bowl, or vessel, set in place ready to catch the water from the faucet.
 Below the surface, these type of sinks are just like any other bathroom sink, requiring a drain connection to dispose of water running through the sink.
 One of the best ways to fix a vessel sink drain leak is to disassemble the drain and check the components.

+If your bathroom sink drain is leaking around threads or your vessel sink is leaking onto the countertop, you may be able to fix it yourself.
 Clear out the space beneath the vessel sink to give yourself enough room to work.
 Remove any towels or other supplies that may be stored beneath.
 Open up cabinet doors, if present.

 Place a bucket underneath the curved pipe (P-trap) in the bottom of the drain.
 Use a wrench or pair of pliers to loosen the couplings at either end of the P-trap and pull the trap out of the adjacent pipes.
 Empty the water inside into the bucket.